awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-domains-ds-types.md

 **Example Example 1: Dataset Types in the RETAIL Domain**
 If you are a retailer interested in forecasting demand for items, you might create the following datasets in the RETAIL domain:
-+ TARGET\_TIME\_SERIES is the required dataset of historical time\-series demand \(sales\) data for each item \(each product a retailer sells\)\.
++ tTrget time series is the required dataset of historical time\-series demand \(sales\) data for each item \(each product a retailer sells\)\.
 In the RETAIL domain, this dataset type requires that the dataset includes the `item_id`, `timestamp`, and the `demand` fields\.
 The `demand` field is the forecast target, and is typically the number of items sold by the retailer in a particular week or day\.
-+ Optionally, a dataset of the RELATED\_TIME\_SERIES type\.
++ Optionally, a dataset of the related time series type\.
 In the RETAIL domain, this type can include optional, but suggested, time\-series information such as `price`, `inventory_onhand`, `in_stock`, and `webpage_hits`\.
-+ Optionally, a dataset of the ITEM\_METADATA type\.
-In the RETAIL domain, Amazon Forecast suggests providing metadata information related to the items that you provided in TARGET\_TIME\_SERIES, such as `brand`, `color`, `category`, and `genre`\.
++ Optionally, a dataset of the item metadata type\.
+In the RETAIL domain, Amazon Forecast suggests providing metadata information related to the items that you provided in target time series, such as `brand`, `color`, `category`, and `genre`\.

 **Example Example 2: Dataset Types in the METRICS Domain**
 If you want to forecast key metrics for your organization—such as revenue, sales and cash flow—you can provide Amazon Forecast with the following datasets:
-+ The TARGET\_TIME\_SERIES dataset that provides historical time\-series data for the metric that you want to forecast\.
-If your interest is to forecast the revenue of all of the business units in your organization, you can create a `target_time_series` dataset with the `metric`, `business unit`, and `metric_value` fields\.
++ The target time series dataset that provides historical time\-series data for the metric that you want to forecast\.
+If your interest is to forecast the revenue of all of the business units in your organization, you can create a `target time series` dataset with the `metric`, `business unit`, and `metric_value` fields\.
-+ If you have any metadata for each metric that isn't required, such as `category` or `location`, you might provide datasets of the RELATED\_TIME\_SERIES and ITEM\_METADATA type\.
++ If you have any metadata for each metric that isn't required, such as `category` or `location`, you might provide datasets of the related time series and item metadata type\.
-You can provide only the TARGET\_TIME\_SERIES dataset to Amazon Forecast and generate forecasts for your target metrics\.
+You can provide only the target time series dataset to Amazon Forecast and generate forecasts for your target metrics\.

 **Example Example 3: Dataset Types in the CUSTOM Domain**
 The training data for your forecasting application might not fit into any of the Amazon Forecast domains\.
 If that's the case, choose the CUSTOM domain\.
-You must provide the TARGET\_TIME\_SERIES dataset, but you can add your own custom fields\.
+You must provide the target time series dataset, but you can add your own custom fields\.
 The [Getting Started](getting-started.md) exercise forecasts electricity usage for a client\.
 The electricity usage training data doesn't fit into any of the dataset domains, so we used the CUSTOM domain\.
-In the exercise, we use only one dataset type, the TARGET\_TIME\_SERIES type\.
+In the exercise, we use only one dataset type, the target time series type\.
 We map the data fields to the minimum fields required by the dataset type\.